intermezzOS/book/src/creating-our-first-crate.md

 [hosts and targets]: setup.html#Hosts%20&%20Targets

-Create a file named `x86_64-unknown-intermezzos-gnu.json` inside the `target/release` directory, and put this in it:
+Create a file named `x86_64-unknown-intermezzos-gnu.json`, and put this in it:

 ```json
 {